lightbright832/School_District_Analysis/README.md

 ![](https://github.com/lightbright832/School_District_Analysis/blob/main/New%20Type%20Summary.png)

 Lastly, we see that the same results occur with the type summary.
 If it were not for rounding differences these averages would have mimicked each other.

+## Summary
+Now that we have replaced the ninth grade reading and math scores there are some noticable differences in the data summaries.
+The formatting for one has changed and we did not document the spending ranges in the new dataframe.
+The rounding that occured in the original code changed with the new Thomas High School scores.
+While it is not my opinion that fraud occured during the documentation process there is no definitive answer based on this analysis.
+Based on the close results it would appear the grades were accurate from the start.